 M'Boro 1st Nazarene Family and Friends,

 I take a moment to commend you.
 You have been doing the work of the church non-stop throughout this time.
 You have loved justice, sought mercy, and walked humbly with our God.
 We have sought Him daily in personal times of prayer and in the Word and we have sought to serve Him by loving our neighbor and caring for one another, and you are to be commended and encouraged in the amazing witness you have born of the goodness of Christ and His image shining through you.
 While we have deeply missed being together for our times of worship, we have been most essential this season by practicing steadfast love for neighbor.
 Thank you.

 Seating: Given our average attendance, we will have plenty of seating at this time.
 Each pew has a section “taped” off to remain unused for recommended safe spacing.
-When seated, fill in with those from your household from the arm of the pew to the center (the end of the pew marked with stickers).
+When seated, fill in with those from your household from the arm of the pew to the center.
 Please seat one household (those with whom you came in a car together) to a pew.
 As we are learning and adapting, we will not have the nursery or children’s church open so please reserve the overflow rooms for families with younger children to give them a little more room to stretch and move during service.
 We will have activity packets for our kids but this will allow them a little more space.
+During our classes that are beginning to meet, leave as much space as possible and we will adjust to larger rooms as necessary.
 Thank you.